McCulloch Aircraft Corporation

 The McCulloch Aircraft Corporation was the aircraft division of the McCulloch Motors Corporation.
+The McCulloch Motors Corps. was founded in 1943 by Robert McCulloch.
+The company was moved from Wisconsin to California.

+History

+Aircraft Engine

+One of McCulloch Aircraft Corporation's engine designs was the McCulloch O-100-1 (model 4318A).
+This engine was a single-ignition, 2-stroke, 72 hp target drone engine.

+This small McCulloch 0-100-1 engine was used in drone aircraft like the Radioplane Model RP-15 (OQ-6) and the MQM 33 (Q-19).

+Helicopter

-McCulloch acquired Helicopter Engineering Research Corp in 1951.
+The McCulloch Aircraft Corporation acquired Helicopter Engineering Research Corp in 1951.
 It manufactured two innovative helicopter designs – the tandem-rotor MC-4 and the J-2 autogyro.

 Rights to the twin-rotor MC-4 was sold back to the original designer, Drago Jovanovich, in 1957.
 Rights to the J-2 autogyro were sold to Aero Resources (Gardena, California) in 1974.